crossplane/docs/content/v1.11/getting-started/introduction.md

 ## Claims
 _Claims_ are the primary way developers interact with Crossplane.

-_Claims_ access the custom APIs defined by the platform team in a _Custom Resource Definition_.
+_Claims_ access the custom APIs defined by the platform team in a _Composite Resource Definition_.

-_Claims_ look like _Custom Resources_, but they're namespace scoped,
+_Claims_ look like _Composite Resources_, but they're namespace scoped,
-while _Custom Resources_ are cluster scoped.
+while _Composite Resources_ are cluster scoped.

 {{< hint "note" >}}
 **Why does namespace scope matter?**